 SPRING will assess the application based on your needs, the project scope and competency of the service provider in improving your business capabilities.
 All applications are subject to SPRING’s approval.

 SPRING Singapore has established a pilot Grant Appeal Advisory Panel, comprising private sector individuals, to provide additional businesses perspectives to the assessment of grant application appeals for the Capability Development Grant (CDG).
 The Panel will provide advice and recommendations to SPRING on the merits of the projects evaluated and advise if these projects are deserving of support.
-The Panel will run on a pilot basis for a period of one year from 1st November 2014 to 31th October 2015.
+The Panel will run on a pilot basis till 31th October 2016.

 Who can appeal?